-- 1.1 This report is the Habitats Regulations Assessment (HRA) of the Suffolk Coastal District Local Plan at First Draft Plan stage.
+- 1.1 This report is the Habitats Regulations Assessment (HRA) of the Suffolk Coastal District Local Plan at Final Draft Plan stage.
 This HRA report has been prepared by Footprint Ecology, on behalf of Suffolk Coastal District Council.
-It has been written with the benefit of ongoing discussions with planning officers within the District Council, and forms part of the evidence base for the new Local Plan at 'Regulation 18' consultation stage, in accordance with the Town and Country Planning (Local Planning) (England) Regulations 2012. - 1.2 This section provides the background context for this HRA.
-This report is a HRA of the emerging Suffolk Coastal District Local Plan, and is a report that will be further updated as the preparation of the Local Plan progresses, A HRA considers the implications of a plan or project for European wildlife sites, in terms of any possible harm to the habitats and species that form an interest feature of the European sites in close proximity to the proposed plan or project, which could occur as a result of the plan or project being put in place.
+It has been written with the benefit of ongoing discussions with planning officers within the District Council, and forms part of the evidence base for the new Local Plan at 'Regulation 19' publication stage, in accordance with the Town and Country Planning (Local Planning) (England) Regulations 2012. - 1.2 This section provides the background context for this HRA.
+This report is a HRA of the emerging Suffolk Coastal District Local Plan, and is a report that has been updated as the preparation of the Local Plan has progressed, and a further update during the Examination of the Suffolk Coastal Local Plan may be necessary if any modifications are of relevance to this HRA. - 1.3 A HRA considers the implications of a plan or project for European wildlife sites, in terms of any possible harm to the habitats and species that form an interest feature of the European sites in close proximity to the proposed plan or project, which could occur as a result of the plan or project being put in place.
 In this instance, the HRA is undertaken at plan level.
 HRA will also be required for development projects coming forward in the future in accordance with the Local Plan.
-An explanation of the HRA assessment process is summarised in this section below, and also described in greater detail in Appendix 1. - 1.3 The Suffolk Coastal District covers much of the coastal part of the County of Suffolk, with a stretch of 48.8km of open coast, a significant proportion of which is designated as part of a suite of coastal and heathland European wildlife sites, as well as being within the Suffolk Coast and Heaths Area of Outstanding Natural Beauty (AONB).
+An explanation of the HRA assessment process is summarised in this section below, and also described in greater detail in Appendix 1. - 1.4 The Suffolk Coastal District covers much of the coastal part of the County of Suffolk, with a stretch of 48.8km of open coast, a significant proportion of which is designated as part of a suite of coastal and heathland European wildlife sites, as well as being within the Suffolk Coast and Heaths Area of Outstanding Natural Beauty (AONB).
 The Suffolk Coastal District adjoins the Waveney District to the north, which works collaboratively with Suffolk Coastal District on many Council functions, with a number of shared services.
 The two Councils are now working towards the creation of one single East Suffolk Council which will come into existence in April 2019, when the two individual authorities will be dissolved.
-At this point in time, both Waveney District and Suffolk Coastal District are preparing separate Local Plans, each taking account of up to date evidence, current local circumstances and needs, and current planning legislation and national policy, guidance and good practice. - 1.4 The Suffolk Coastal District is part of the Ipswich Housing Market Area and the Ipswich Functional Economic Area, which means that spatial planning for the District is closely aligned with that of the neighbouring authorities and growth delivery is driven by the need of the Housing Market Area and Functional
+At this point in time, both Waveney District and Suffolk Coastal District are preparing separate Local Plans, each taking account of up to date evidence, current local circumstances and needs, and current planning legislation and national policy, guidance and good practice. - 1.5 The Suffolk Coastal District is part of the Ipswich Housing Market Area and the Ipswich Functional Economic Area, which means that spatial planning for the

-Economic Area.
+District is closely aligned with that of the neighbouring authorities.
 A number of studies and strategies have been undertaken collectively to inform the Local Plan evidence base.